Spine, Neck & Back

 What are my treatment options for cervical DDD?

 Most patients with cervical DDD are managed successfully without surgery.
 Non-surgical options include physical therapy (focusing on neck strengthening and posture), activity modification, anti-inflammatory medications, and cervical epidural or facet injections for pain relief.
-If you develop progressive neurological symptoms — such as hand weakness, numbness, or difficulty with fine motor tasks — or if pain is unresponsive to conservative care, surgical options such as cervical disc replacement or fusion (ACDF) may be considered.
+If you develop progressive neurological symptoms (such as hand weakness, numbness, or difficulty with fine motor tasks) or if pain is unresponsive to conservative care, surgical options such as cervical disc replacement or fusion (ACDF) may be considered.
 At MOS we take a stepwise approach, starting with the least invasive options first.

 Can cervical DDD cause symptoms in my arms or hands?

 Yes.
 As cervical discs degenerate, they may lose height and bulge, narrowing the spaces through which nerve roots exit the spine (foramina).
-This can cause pain, tingling, or numbness that radiates from the neck down the arm into the fingers — a pattern called cervical radiculopathy.
+This can cause pain, tingling, or numbness that radiates from the neck down the arm into the fingers.
+This is a pattern called cervical radiculopathy.
 In more advanced cases, the spinal cord itself may be compressed (cervical myelopathy), causing symptoms such as clumsiness, gait disturbance, or hand weakness.
 If you notice any of these symptoms, it is important to report them promptly to your MOS provider.

 Meet the specialists